 - 4. Where an overpayment has been made in error, regardless of how this occurred, the amount will be recovered.
-The employee must not spend the overpayment and should contact askHR immediately to arrange the return of the overpaid amount.
+The employee must not spend the overpayment and should contact AskHr immediately to arrange the return of the overpaid amount.
 We do recognise that there are some occasions where the recovery of a salary overpayment can be distressing, and this will be taken into consideration when arranging to recover the overpayment if the employee has already unknowingly spent the money. - 5.
 To ensure there's a fair and consistent approach to the recovery of salary overpayments, we will apply the following principles: - Normally there will be one pay period at "normal" pay between discovery and correction of the overpayment.
 This will give our employee an indication of their correct pay entitlement and enable Payroll to ensure that the correct adjustments have been made. - Where there's a single overpayment of a large amount, and it's obvious and reasonable to expect that the employee was aware of the overpayment, recovery will normally be immediate and in full. - Where an overpayment is discovered as an employee is about to leave the organisation, the overpayment will be recovered in full immediately.
 Where there remains an outstanding balance the repayment schedule set out below will be followed.
-Where an employee has already left and fails to follow the repayment schedule, the Corporate Debt Policy recovery procedure will be triggered.
+Where an employee has already left and fails to follow the repayment schedule, the Corporate Debt Policy recovery procedure will be triggered. - Out with the above exceptions, the following repayment schedule will typically be applied:

-Overpayment amount as a % of basic contractual monthly salary Repayment period (following the one ''normal'' pay period)
+Overpayment amount as a % of Repayment period (following the one "normal"

+basic contractual monthly salary pay period)

 0 to 20% 1 month

 20 to 30% 2 months

 30 to 40% 3 months

 40 to 50% 4 months

 50 to 60% 5 months

 60 to 70% 6 months

 70 to 80% 7 months

 80 to 90% 8 months

 90 to 100% 9 months

 Over 100% 10 months